Everything You Need to Know About Kosher Cooking

 - Store open containers of meat and dairy products on separate shelves in the fridge or freezer.

-- Avoid using the oven and microwave for meat and dairy dishes at the same time.
+- Avoid using the oven or microwave for meat and dairy dishes at the same time.

-- Don’t wash meat and dairy dishes at the same time—and use separate cleaning utensils.
+- Don’t wash meat and dairy dishes at the same time—and use separate cleaning tools.

-- Use separate tablecloths, napkins and other place settings for meat and dairy dishes.
+- Use separate tablecloths, napkins and other place settings for meat and dairy meals.

-As with every religion, there are those who follow the text literally, those who loosely follow it and those who fall somewhere in between.
-In the U.S., 22% of Jewish people consider themselves Orthodox—a group that knows the rules and follows them to the letter.
+As with every religion, there are those who follow the text literally, those who loosely follow it and those who don’t follow it at all.

-During the eight days of Passover, an additional set of kosher rules apply, which are primarily to avoid any food that contains leavening.
+During the holiday of Passover, an additional set of kosher rules apply, which are primarily to avoid any food that contains leavening.
 Matzo is eaten during Passover because it’s unleavened bread.

-In addition, to be kosher for Passover, food purchased from a store must be certified as “kosher for Passover,” and food that is not kosher for Passover must be segregated from food that is.
+In addition, to be kosher for Passover, food purchased from a store must be certified as “kosher for Passover,” and food that is not kosher for Passover must be kept separate from food that is.

 Any Cuisine Can be Made Kosher

-Kosher food doesn’t have to be Jewish, and Jewish food doesn’t have to be kosher.
-Pretty much any style or type of cuisine can be made kosher with the proper ingredients and set-up in the kitchen.
-In fact, you can find kosher Chinese restaurants in New York City, where there are hundreds of kosher restaurants.
+Kosher food doesn’t have to be Jewish, and Jewish food—like matzo ball soup, brisket, bagels and lox—doesn’t have to be kosher.
+Pretty much any style or type of cuisine can be made kosher with the proper ingredients and setup in the kitchen.

 “Kosher-Style Cooking” Is Different Than Eating Kosher

 There’s also kosher-style cooking, which you can think of as “kosher-ish.”
-Think brisket, homemade bagels and lox.
 Kosher-style cooking can include any dish that celebrates Jewish culture or that you might associate with Jewish cuisine, but may not follow traditional kosher rules.
-Many restaurants coin this term to any dish that is related to Jewish cuisine, so if you’re eating kosher, be sure to ask your waiter before ordering.